arthurelmes/sat-city/README.md

  `pip-compile` then creates a fully specified, tightly-pinned environment definition.
 Then, use the regular `pip install -r requirements.txt` to actually install all the libraries.

+### Contributing

+Please use the changelog format shown at https://keepachangelog.com/en/1.1.0/ to update the changelog as part of your pull request.